G-Simeone/Transparency_International/README.md

 * Go to the [`Python Releases for Windows`](https://www.python.org/downloads/windows/).
 * CTRL+F `Python 3.6.5 - 2018-03-28`.
      * If you don't know if your Windows is a 32 or 64 bits:
      * Open the Terminal Window by typing in the bottom-left bar "Terminal";
      * Type in the terminal the following command: `echo %PROCESSOR_ARCHITECTURE%` and you will know if it is 32 or 64*.
 * Click on the link `Windows x86-WHAT_BITS_YOU_HAVE executable installer`
 * At the end of the download this window pops up:
-    * Tick the box "Add Python 3.6 to PATH";
+    * Tick the box "Add Python 3.6 to PATH"; *(Adding Python to the PATH will allow you to call if from the Terminal.)*
+    * OPTIONAL: to be sure you could check the we added Python to the computer's PATH by following [these instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
     * Click on "Customize installation";
     * Make sure the box "Install pip" is ticked;
     * Click "Next";